 Price: $$

 The Soundcore Life Q30 are a solid, budget-friendly alternative to the Bose 700s.
 They have surprisingly good noise cancellation and noise leakage for the price.
-The battery life is exceptional: up to 40 hours with active noise cancellation, or 60 hours with music only.
+The battery life is exceptional with up to 40 hours with active noise cancellation, or 60 hours with music only.
 The accompanying app has an EQ and a variety of nature sounds for additional sound blockage and relaxation.
-However, their large cups may limit head movement, even when lying on your back.
+However, their large cups will limit head movement, even when lying on your back.
+Like the Bose 700s then, these are good for travel or relaxing on your back, but not practical to sleep with all night long.

 Kokoon